Siakago

 Siakago is a town in Embu County, Kenya.
-It was previously the capital of the former Mbeere District of Eastern Province.
-It hosted Mbeere county council and was also headquarters of Siakago division of Mbeere District.
-In 1999, Siakago division had a population of 34,330, of whom 2,312 were classified urban (1999 census.)
+It was previously the capital of the former Mbeere District in Eastern Province.
+It hosted the Mbeere county council and was also headquarters of Siakago Division in Mbeere District.
+In 1999, Siakago Division had a population of 34,330, of whom 2,312 were classified urban (1999 census.)
 Siakago is located 25 kilometres east of Embu town.
 The Kiangombe mountain lies just east of Siakago.

-On November 6, 2010 Peter Karanja, a jealous Administration Police officer, killed 10 people in a shooting spree.
+On November 6, 2010 Peter Karanja, an Administration Police officer, killed 10 people in a shooting spree.

-The Member of Parliament for Siakago Constituency (now Mbeere North) is the Hon.
-Muriuki Charles Njagagua, MP, while the Siakago Constituency Development Fund Account Manager is Mr. Richard Maingi.
+The immediate former Member of Parliament for Siakago Constituency (now Mbeere North) is the Hon.
+Muriuki Charles Njagagua.
+The current member of parliament is Hon.
+Geoffrey Ruku, the tallest MP in the Kenyan Parliament, elected in the General Elections of 2022.